jdx/mise/README.md

 Of course if you use `rtx activate`, then these steps won't have been necessary and you can use rtx as if direnv was not used.

+If you continue to struggle, you can also try using the [experimental shims feature](#shims).

 ## Cache Behavior